kensdv/kensdv/README.md

 ## About Me
 I'm passionate about building on blockchain, backend web development and dApps.
-I enjoy building scalable solutions and constantly exploring new technologies like Solana and Web3.
+I enjoy building scalable solutions and constantly exploring new technologies in Web3.
 Let's collaborate and build something great together!

-- 🔭 I’m currently working with BeraHub and a telegram bot for web3 integration.
+- 🔭 I’m currently working with BeraHub on Bera chain and a telegram bot for web3 integration.
 - 💬 Ask me about web3
 - 👯 I’m looking to collaborate with Blockchain Developers in the world
 - 📫 How to reach me kensgx@segurodev.pro